Blogging For Solicitors. Don’t Forget To Ask For The Sale!

 It is their website.

-They might spend money enticing people to visit their website, either by blogging consistently or spending money on Google Ads (formerly Adwords), the person arrives on the website and likes what they see, reaches the end of the page and then is left wondering what they should do next.
+They might spend money enticing people to visit their website, either by blogging consistently or spending money on Google Ads (formerly Ads), the person arrives on the website and likes what they see, reaches the end of the page and then is left wondering what they should do next.

 Nowhere at the end of the page is the visitor told what to do if they would like to discover more about the solicitor’s services.
 They are simply left to their own devices.